Deadly Bangladesh riot over Facebook post about Islam | DW | 20.10.2019

 Tear gas deployed

-As the protest deteriorated further into violence, police used tear gas and rubber bullets to disperse the crowd.
+As the protest descended into further violence, police used tear gas and rubber bullets to disperse the crowd.

 "We fired blank shots in self-defense when some people started throwing stones at our officers, forcing us to take shelter in a building," said Sarkar Mohammad Kaisar, superintendent of police in Bhola.